F1R3FLY-io/f1r3drive-extension/README.md

    - Open [`contextmenu.xcodeproj`](contextmenu.xcodeproj/) in Xcode.
 3. **Build the app and extension:**
    - Select the `contextmenu` scheme and build (⌘B).
-   - Select the `TokenFile` extension scheme and build if needed.
+   - Select the `FinderSyncExtension` extension scheme and build if needed.
 4. **Enable the Finder Sync extension:**
    - Go to **System Settings > Privacy & Security > Extensions > Finder Extensions**.
-   - Enable the `TokenFile` extension.
+   - Enable the `FinderSyncExtension` extension.
 5. **Run the app:**
    - Run the `contextmenu` app from Xcode (⌘R) for UI testing or development.
    - The Finder Sync extension will be available in Finder context menus for `.token` files.